Renowned Russian director convicted of embezzlement in what critics call a show trial

 “The state’s leap to criminal embezzlement charges seems to be a thinly veiled way to retaliate against Serebrennikov for his political criticism and to send a chilling message to other artists — who have no choice but to accept state funding to survive as artists — to refrain from political criticism,” the Human Rights Watch statement said.
 “The case is widely considered a specious attempt to punish him for his political candor and artistic nonconformism.”

-Under Putin, Russian authorities have mounted increasing attacks on opposition figures, activists, journalists, bloggers and artists, arresting and jailing them, mounting fraud charges and freezing their assets and those of family members.
+Under Putin, Russian authorities have mounted increasing attacks on opposition figures, activists, journalists, bloggers and artists, arresting and jailing them, leveling fraud charges and freezing their assets and those of family members.

-The trial comes with Russia appearing increasingly closed and isolated, under Western sanctions for its annexation of Crimea in 2014.
-Russians are currently voting in a week-long plebiscite on changes to the constitution that could see Putin stay in power until 2036.

-Putin has made clear his disdain for liberal democracy, telling the Financial Times in an interview last year that liberalism was obsolete and was being rejected by millions of people.
+Putin has made clear his disdain for liberal democracy, telling the Financial Times in an interview last year that liberalism was “obsolete” and was being rejected by millions of people.

-Natasha Abbakumova in Moscow contributed to this report.
+Natasha Abbakumova contributed to this report.

 American Paul Whelan, convicted of spying by Russia, won’t appeal decision, angling to be part of a prisoner swap